 The Careers Service at Harper Adams University provides support to students seeking employment guidance prior to, during and after their course of study.
 In particular, the Careers Adviser is available to meet with students on a one-to-one basis and in group sessions to develop career planning, to practice interview skills and to prepare CVs.
 A Careers Fair is held in the autumn each year, attended by key employers associated with the rural economies and food chain, while other employers visit the University to make presentations to students.
 The Careers Service has also developed a web based vacancies service, with hundreds of vacancies posted each year by employers, to further support career opportunities for students studying in the land-based sector.

 All our undergraduate courses incorporate a one year sandwich placement and we work with approximately 700 sandwich placement employers.
-A Placement Co-ordinator, two Placement Administrators and a team of Placement Managers are available to assist students in securing an appropriate placement and to support them during their period of sandwich employment.
+A Placement Co-ordinator, two Placement Officers and a team of Placement Managers are available to assist students in securing an appropriate placement and to support them during their period of sandwich employment.

 Approximately 46% of our undergraduate students are registered on courses that are accredited by professional bodies such as the Royal Institution of Chartered Surveyors, the Royal College of Veterinary Surgeons, the Institution of Agricultural Engineers and the Chartered Management Institute.
 Employers participate in the review and approval of undergraduate programmes and a team of professional advisers also provide an employers' perspective on the curriculum.